Skip to Main Content

 Drone Operator Services

-Licensed aerial cinematography throughout Portugal, fully compliant with ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial imagery regulations.
+Licensed aerial cinematography across Portugal, fully compliant with ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial visuals rules.

-Drone filming in Portugal is regulated by ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial imagery, which sets a maximum altitude of 120m and enforces no-fly zones around airports, military areas, crowds over 12 people.
-Required for drones over 250g or with camera via ANAC platform.
-Commercial filming permits typically require AAN authorization required for any aerial photography via imagensaereas.aan.pt, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Portugal is regulated by ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial visuals.
+This sets a maximum altitude of 120m and enforces no-fly zones around airports, military areas, crowds over 12 people.
+Needed for drones over 250g or with camera via ANAC platform.
+Commercial filming permits mostly need AAN sign-off needed for any aerial photography via imagensaereas.aan.pt, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Portugal who hold all required ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial imagery credentials and carry appropriate insurance.
-From sweeping establishing shots over Lisbon to dynamic tracking moves across Porto, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Portugal who hold all needed ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial visuals credentials and carry appropriate insurance.
+From sweeping setting up shots over Lisbon to dynamic tracking moves across Porto, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01